fanjatiana/fanjatiana-pavageauFanjatiana_package_p14/README.md

 import Modal from 'react-nmp-modal'

 const Form = () => {
-  const [isShowing, setIsShowing] = useState(false)
+  // write the logic for the display of the modal const [isShowing, setIsShowing] = useState(false)

-  const handleClickToClose = () => {
+  // write the function for close the modal const handleClickToClose = () => {
     setIsShowing(!isShowing)
   }

-  const myStylesModal = {
+  // define the css in an object to customize the modal const myStylesModal = {
     modalContainerBg: 'rgba(0, 0, 0, 0.7)',
     bg: '#fff',